 To change the setting:

-If you are venting to the outdoors, it should be switched to the left and show gray
+If you are venting to the outdoors, make sure the option is turned off.

 Ensure materials are laser compatible